practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Modula-2/Mocka Modula-2 compiler/README.md

 # Mocka Modula-2 compiler for 32-bit Linux

-Motivation: I wanted to compile Modula-2 source code file [mand01.mod](https://fruttenboel.nl/mocka/data/mand01.mod) for the Mocka Modula-2 compiler by Jan Verhoeven on my own system, so I could make the _mand01_ program by myself, a program which draws this nice X11 window with command:
+Motivation: I wanted to compile Modula-2 source code file [mand01.mod](https://fruttenboel.nl/mocka/data/mand01.mod) for the Mocka Modula-2 compiler by Jan Verhoeven on my own system, so I could make the _mand01_ executable by myself, a program which draws this nice X11 window:

+tbd

+..with command:

 ```
 $ ./mand01 -0.372 -0.65 25000 70000
 ```
-=>

 tbd